-7.2 Information controls and limitations
+7.2.
+Information controls and limitations

-- 7.2.1 The Member must consider and document: - (a) data controls, including reconciliations undertaken or relied upon; - (b) discrepancies that cannot be resolved with the Entity, together with any consequent limitations; - (c) any comments the Member has on the data used, data extraction, data summarising, quality checking and auditing at source; and - (d) any consequent limitations arising from any reliance placed on others in accordance with section 7.3 of this Professional Standard.

-7.2.2 If:

-- (a) the Member is unable to obtain timely access to some or all of the required information from other persons (including the Entity); or - (b) such information as is provided is limited, then the Member may omit, from the Report, analysis that depends on that information.
-However, the Member must provide details in the Report regarding the circumstances as to why that analysis has been omitted and explain any consequent limitations.
+- 7.2.1.
+The Member must consider, disclose a summary of and record: - (a) data controls, including reconciliations undertaken or relied upon; - (b) discrepancies that cannot be resolved with the Entity, together with any consequent limitations; - (c) any comments the Member has on the data used, data extraction, data summarising, quality checking and auditing at source; - (d) the completeness and accuracy of the data relied upon; and - (e) any consequent limitations arising from any reliance placed on others in accordance with clause 7.3 of this Professional Standard. - 7.2.2.
+If: - (a) the Member is unable to obtain timely access to some or all of the required information from other persons (including the Entity); or - (b) such information as is provided is limited, then the Member may omit, from the Report, analysis that depends on that information.
+However, the Member must disclose details in the Report regarding the circumstances as to why that analysis has been omitted and explain any consequent limitations.

-7.2.3 If the Member believes that the information provided by the Entity is insufficient for the purpose of the assignment, then the Member must decline to undertake the assignment.
+7.2.3.
+If the Member believes that the information provided by the Entity is insufficient for the purpose of the assignment, then the Member must decline to undertake the assignment.

-7.3 Reliance on others
+7.3.
+Reliance on others

-- 7.3.1 If, in performing work under this Professional Standard, a Member wishes to rely on someone else's (including another Member's) work, then the Member must: - (a) inform the other person that the Member is relying on their work; and - (b) assess the appropriateness of the other person's work for that purpose. - 7.3.2 If, following the Member's assessment under clause 7.3.1(b), the Member determines that it is not appropriate to rely on the other person's work, the Member must do their own alternative, or supplementary, analysis and must document that analysis. - 7.3.3 In any report prepared under this Professional Standard, the Member must:
+- 7.3.1.
+If, in performing work under this Professional Standard, a Member wishes to rely on someone else's (including another Member's) work, then the Member must: - (a) inform the other person that the Member is relying on their work; and - (b) assess the appropriateness of the other person's work for that purpose. - 7.3.2.
+If, following the Member's assessment under clause 7.3.1(b), the Member determines that it is not appropriate to rely on the other person's work, the Member must do their own alternative, or supplementary, analysis and must disclose a summary of and record that analysis. - 7.3.3.
+In any Report prepared under this Professional Standard, the Member must disclose: - (a) the information the Member has relied on that has been provided by another person; and - (b) the steps the Member took to determine whether it was appropriate to rely on the other person's work.